aspose-pdf/Aspose.PDF-Documentation/net/faq/_index.md

 ## What formats does Aspose.PDF for .NET support?
 Aspose.PDF for .NET supports popular file formats such as PDF, TXT, HTML, PCL, XML, XPS, EPUB, TEX, and image formats.
 For more details, please visit the page [Supported File Formats](https://docs.aspose.com/pdf/net/supported-file-formats/)

+## What AI features Aspose.PDF for .NET support?

 ## How many files can I combine to PDF at once?
 You can merge an unlimited number of files into PDF at once.